We’ve all heard the expression “no pain, no gain” when it comes to exercise.

 While some amount of soreness is good, feeling significant pain isn’t.

-Pain can be the result of muscle overuse or a sign of an injury, like a rotator cuff tear or tennis elbow.
+Pain can be the result of muscle overuse or a sign of an injury, including:

 If muscle soreness is interfering with your daily activities, and making it hard to perform everyday tasks, this is a sign to tone it down next time you work out.